IKEA Return Policy: All Your Questions Answered on One Page

 Let me know in the comments below if you’ve had trouble returning items to IKEA because of this.

-From what I’ve read online, IKEA is fairly generous in what they term as “used” and “salable” and will take most items back without a hassle.
+From talking to several IKEA employees, they’re fairly generous in what they term as “used” and “salable” and will take back most items without a hassle.

 Might be a good idea to keep the box if you haven’t assembled it yet as it’ll make returning it easier.